 - 2.3.3 There are a number of postgraduate student advisors2 whom students may approach with matters of either academic or personal concern. - 2.3.4 All new students will be assigned a Postgraduate Student Advisor on commencement of their studies.
 It will be the advisor's responsibility to make initial contact with their assigned student and this should be done within 3 months of registration.
 It is up to the student to ensure that they respond to this initial contact request.
 Advisors and their students are encouraged to meet annually at the very least, especially around the time leading to the student's annual appraisal and/or submission of their final thesis.
-Although each student will have an assigned Advisor, they are welcome to contact any on the list2. - 2.3.5 The Heads of the Graduate School and Postgraduate Administration are also accessible to all research students seeking support and guidance, regardless of the academic department in which they are carrying out their research. - 2.3.6 The Student Union Postgraduate Officer/s is/are responsible for promotion of the general interests of postgraduate students and, together with their nominees, provide(s) a recognised channel of communication between postgraduate students and the RVC. - 2.3.7 The RVC Students' Union is responsible for promoting the interests of all students and has specific Postgraduate Officer/s and also provides a recognised channel of communication between students and the RVC. - 2.3.8 All research students are responsible for ensuring that any copy editing and/or proof reading of their thesis which they have not personally undertaken does not alter the intellectual content and/or substance of their thesis.
-Any deficiencies in the work identified as being introduced by changes made by third parties undertaking either of these two processes will not be accepted as mitigating circumstances in the examination of the thesis for the award of a research degree.
+Although each student will have an assigned Advisor, they are welcome to contact any on the list2. - 2.3.5 The Heads of the Graduate School and Postgraduate Student Administration are also accessible to all research students seeking support and guidance, regardless of the academic department in which they are carrying out their research. - 2.3.6 The Student Union Postgraduate Officer/s is/are responsible for promotion of the general interests of postgraduate students and, together with their nominees, provide(s) a recognised channel of communication between postgraduate students and the RVC. - 2.3.7 The RVC Students' Union is responsible for promoting the interests of all students and has specific Postgraduate Officer/s and also provides a recognised channel of communication between students and the RVC.